Emerging civic leaders

 - Interested in making a positive change in their school, community, or city.

 - Open to new experiences and leaving their comfort zone.

 - Willing and able to work independently and in teams.

-- Willing to commit to all scheduled after-school learning sessions.
+- Willing to commit to all scheduled after-school online learning sessions.